Witness to Innocence

 Witness to Innocence (WTI) is a non-profit organization based out of Philadelphia, Pennsylvania, dedicated to the effort of abolishing the death penalty in the United States.
 WTI began as a project of The Moratorium Campaign, led by Jené O'Keefe.
 Kurt Rosenberg took over in 2005 with sponsorship from Sister Helen Prejean, Witness to Innocence is the only nationwide organization composed of exonerated former death row prisoners, men who were sentenced to death only to later have their innocence revealed.
 WTI supports these exonerated death row survivors through semi-annual retreats and by running a speakers' bureau.

 Mission statement

-Witness to Innocence works to end the death penalty by bringing to light the crisis of wrongful convictions in death sentencing in the United States.
-In addition, it seeks to provide organizational and peer-to-peer support to exonerated former death row prisoners and their loved ones.
-The organization, which is composed of, by and for exonerated former death row prisoners and their loved ones, works with national, state and local anti-death penalty groups to educate citizens and spur political action against the death penalty through the personal stories of those who have survived death row.
-Witness to Innocence's priorities are to help end the death penalty by coordinating educational and political activities featuring those who have been most directly impacted by capital punishment and to assist these individuals and their loved ones in their transition to life after exoneration.
+Witness to Innocence works to end the death penalty by highlighting wrongful convictions in death sentencing in the United States.
+It also provides organizational and peer-to-peer support to exonerated former death row prisoners and their loved ones.
+Composed of exonerated former death row prisoners and their families, the organization collaborates with national, state, and local anti-death penalty groups to educate citizens and promote political action against the death penalty through personal stories of death row survivors.
+Witness to Innocence's priorities include ending the death penalty by coordinating educational and political activities featuring those most impacted by capital punishment and assisting individuals and their loved ones in their transition to life after exoneration.